 Uncategorized

-by Yahaya Shabani 1.
-WHY KEEP YOUR OWN PLANTING MATERIALS?
-2. CROP SPECIFIC GUIDELINES A. Sweet Potatoes Planting material: Vines (cuttings) How to select: How to store between seasons: 1.
+by Yahaya Shabani WHY KEEP YOUR OWN PLANTING MATERIALS?
+A. Sweet Potatoes Planting material: Vines (cuttings) How to select: How to store between seasons: 1.
 Field Storage: Leave some plants in the ground; harvest when needed for vines.
-2. Dry Season Storage Pit: Dig a small pit in shaded area,…
+2. Dry Season Storage Pit: Dig a small pit in shaded area, line with dry grass, coil…

-In order to achieve any target in life, the objectives must be clear.
+By Yahaya Jumanne In order to achieve any target in life, the objectives must be clear.
 In an endeavor such as establishing a Forest Garden — which takes several years — the objectives should be defined well in advance and reviewed periodically.
-To help farmers stay focused, the attached self-assessment form was provided 1.5 years before the project…
+To help farmers stay focused, the attached self-assessment form was provided 1.5 years…

 The following is the handout prepared by Sarah Kanza (project intern in Mwanga) for farmers for the training sessions delivered at the beginning of the new cycle of vegetable growing in June 2025.
 MAGONJWA NA WADUDU, NA UDHIBITI WAKEKupambana na wadudu na magonjwa kwa njia asilia Kuna aina mbalimbali za magonjwa, virus, bacteria, ukungu, kutu…